 • Maintain your sealcoating.
 Ask your contractor how often you should have fresh sealant applied to provide the best protection for your particular pavement.

 Whether you need maintenance to help prevent alligator cracking or remediation for pavement that has already suffered severe damage, Alpha Paving can help.
 We are an Austin paving company that offering asphalt paving and overlays, crack repairs, sealcoating, parking lot striping, street maintenance, milling, concrete work, road construction and many other pavement-related services.
 We have an outstanding reputation for the quality of our work, our professionalism and our customer service.
 Our client base includes counties and municipalities, retailers, apartment complexes, churches, airports, hotels, office parks and schools.
-If you would like to receive a free quote, submit our online form or call (512) 677-9001.
+If you would like to receive a free quote, submit our online form or or reach out to us at (512) 677-9001.